Sidhub723/OTW-Narnia/README.md

 #### Note
 narnia _x_ soln.sh indicates that it is the solution to get the password of level _x_

-Example - narnia2soln.sh contains the solution which has to be run as user narnia1, and spawn a shell of user narnia2
+Example - narnia2soln.sh contains the solution which has to be run as user narnia1, and spawns a shell of user narnia2.

+If shell spawned does not carry privileges of the owner, try closing the ssh session and login again, and use the same exploit again, chances are, it will work properly.